gjohl/ml-practice/notes/software/system_design_notes.md

 What the system should handle.

 >**Interview tips**
-> - Identify the nonfunctional requirements the interviewer cares most about
+> - Identify the non-functional requirements the interviewer cares most about
 > - Show awareness of system attributes, trade-offs and user experience

 System analysis: